 In the spring people were preparing for the sowing and performed the special songs to welcome the spring.
 The most important holiday here is Easter.
 This holiday connected the tradition of making special Easter bread and painting Easter Eggs – “Pysanky”.
 Pysanka was a symbol of the sun, the beginning of a new life; it was painted with sacred signs and was given to each other as a symbol of happy life.
 The tradition of painting Easter eggs is still very popular.
 Everyone can participate in the Easter eggs painting master class and learn more about this art.

 In the summer, the most popular holiday was Ivan Kupala.
 The traditions of its celebration also originate from pagan times and accompanied with a cheerful folk festivity.

 The autumn was a period of the Harvest holiday when people thanked the land for its fertility.

 This list could go on and on.
-But as you can see, Ukraine is a very hospitable country with tasty food and a great number of holidays all over the year.
-And it’s better to see it once than to hear about it a thousand times.
+But as you can see, Ukraine is a very hospitable country with tasty food and a great number of holidays all over the year that welcomes you.
+Lastly, it’s better to see it once than to hear about it a thousand times.